Swifts

 tower in Berlin.
 This was fitted some years

 and for some time the colony did well.
-In
+But in

 sky above the neighbouring apartment blocks.